kartoza/docker-geoserver/README.md

 ### Running under SSL
 You can use the environment variables to specify whether you want to run the GeoServer under SSL.
-Credits to [letsencrpt](https://github.com/AtomGraph/letsencrypt-tomcat) for providing the solution to run under SSL.
+Credits to [letsencrpt](https://github.com/AtomGraph/letsencrypt-tomcat) for the solution to run under SSL.

 If you set the environment variable `SSL=true` but do not provide the pem files (`fullchain.pem` and `privkey.pem`)